How to Create a Star Method Resume (Examples + Template)

 Return to the job posting and look for relevant skills, qualifications, and traits that get a lot of emphasis.
 Compare those to the list you created in step one, spot the areas of overlap, and highlight the responsibilities you need to include in your document.

-Matching Mode in Teal’s Resume Builder can help.
+Matching Mode in Teal’s AI Resume Builder can help.
 Attach a job description to your resume and Teal will suggest top keywords and skills that should appear on your resume.

 3. Describe the situation